javiercguard/retroinspector/README.md

 ## Output

-For each run, Retrosnake will generate a series of files.
+For each run, RetroInspector will generate a series of files.
 This is how it would look for a run with samples named S1 (S2, S3, etc.), with index files omitted (`.csi`, `.bai`, etc.):
 ```
 ├── alns
 │   ├── S1.bam